 This is why I work with parents to build health inside their families.

-Yes I focus on how to use food.
-My books and programs are about healthy eating and healthy bodies; about the connection between food and behaviour and about adopting a way of eating that supports the brain.
+Yes, I focus on how to use food.
+My books and programs are about healthy eating and healthy bodies; about the connection between food and behavior and about eating for brain health.

 But really, the process of Raising Resilience is an invitation to listen.
 Listen to the call your children and making.
 Pay attention to what they're reflecting.
 Get back to basics and clean up so you can build.